 If you're familiar with productivity apps and task management tools (which I lump together as similar categories), you'll have heard of Trello.
 It's one of the simplest task management tools.
 And it's free.
 So it's widely used in personal and business situations.

 There are better tools than Trello, but the app does a few things really well.
 It has a simple but intuitive interface that almost anyone can learn to use in minutes.
-Whenever I try a new app, I get excited and then abandon it shortly afterwards.
+Whenever I try a new app, I get excited and then abandon it shortly afterward.
 Why?
 The usual reason is that they are not simple enough.

 Apart from those two apps, I use a physical notepad.
 A good old-fashioned pen and paper.
-I love the little (tiny) kick of dopamine (I guess) that I get from running a line through a task on my paper to do list.
+I love the little (tiny) kick of dopamine (I guess) that I get from running a line through a task on my paper to-do list.

 Other Free and simple tools for project planning

 The goal here is simplicity.
 There are bigger, better, more complicated, more complex tools out there that tackle the same problems but simplicity is beautiful and practical.

 Dynalist– The world's simplest and best free checklis t app